Naereen/mosaic/README.md

 $ python mosaic.py <input_image> <tiles directory> <output_image> [--gray]
 ```

-*   The `input_image` argument should contain the path to the image for which you want to build the mosaic
+- The `input_image` argument should contain the path to the image for which you want to build the mosaic
-*   The `tiles directory` argument should contain the path to the directory containing the tile images (the directory will be searched recursively, so it doesn't matter if some of the images are contained in sub-directories)
+- The `tiles directory` argument should contain the path to the directory containing the tile images (the directory will be searched recursively, so it doesn't matter if some of the images are contained in sub-directories)
-*   The `output_image` argument should contain the path to the output image (default to 'mosaic.jpeg')
+- The `output_image` argument should contain the path to the output image (default to 'mosaic.jpeg')
+- The `--gray` argument is *optional*, and if present it forces the script to convert input and tile images to grayscale and produces a grayscale image.
+Use this if the input image is grayscale or if the tile images are not colorful enough!

 ## Example
 For example: